rolandkrueger/vaadin-bug-demos/vaadin-navigator-concurrentmodification/README.md

 # ConcurrentModificationException in Navigator when using Spring Boot

+Note: Run demo with `mvn package spring-boot:run`, visit http://localhost:8080 and click on link 'Your Profile' to reproduce.
+This sets off a redirect to a login page in a ViewChangeListener which results in a ConcurrentModificationException.

 When redirecting to a different view in ViewChangeListener.beforeViewChange() through Navigator.navigateTo(), the following ConcurrentModificationException is thrown:

 java.util.ConcurrentModificationException: null